Create a Persistent Cache

 The cache will not start on a node on which the persistence store is inaccessible.

 - Click Finish to complete the process.
-Your created cache will appear in Clustered Caches page with the server nodes and their status and a success notification will be displayed in the notification panel.
+Your created cache will appear on the Clustered Caches page with the server nodes and their status.
+A success notification will be received in the notification panel.

 Warning